jaworiwanow/troparion/readme.md

 ## Known Issues
 ### image output
 Unfortunatelly music21 is unable to write image-files, only display them.
-Attempts for enabling an image output within docker so far have not borne fruit.
+Attempts for enabling an image output within docker or running MuseScore within docker so far have not borne fruit.

 The solution is running the streamlit with MuseScore installed locally.